ETS-Android5/SimpleTweet-3/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-I added the home logo and then Twitter colors.
-Also, I added the infinite scroll (pagination) as well along with the clickable links.
+For the stretch stories, I added the infinite scroll (pagination), the clickable links and the home logo and the Twitter colors.

 ## Open-source libraries used